Interacao-Humano-Computador/2020.1-Prefeiturade-Aguas-Lindas-de-Goias/entrevista_papel_2.md

-# Teste de usabilidade - Buscar no site
+# Teste de usabilidade - Prototipo Buscar no site

-## Planejamento da avaliação
+## Planejamento da avaliaçao

 <a href="../plane_prototipo2">Buscar no site</a>